MichaelSargious/AdaptoML_UX/README.md

 - Customize classifiers or regressors as per your requirement.
 - View and analyze the results within the interface.

+### Mandatory Arguments Section
+- **Select CSV data file**: Click the 'Browse' button to upload your dataset in CSV format.
+- **Label column name**: Enter the name of the column that contains the target or label for your model.
+- **Adaptation column name**: If your data includes a column for adaptation (e.g., user ID), specify it here.
+- **This data is for (task type)**: Choose the type of machine learning task from the dropdown menu (classification, regression, etc.).
+- **Reset inputs**: Click this button to clear all inputs and reset to default settings.

+### Data Preprocessing Section
+- **Imputation method**: Choose how you want to handle missing data from the dropdown menu.
+- **Normalization type**: Select the normalization technique for your data.
+- **Test size**: Specify what proportion of your data should be used for testing.
+- **Validation size**: Define the size of the validation set.
+- **Columns to be initially removed**: List any columns you want to exclude from the model.

+### Extraction and Selection Section
+- **Feature extraction methods**: Check the methods you want to apply for feature extraction.
+- **Feature selection methods**: Choose the methods for feature selection.
+- **Perform feature selection first**: Toggle whether to perform feature selection before extraction.
+- **Save processed feature as**: Decide if you want to save processed features as a `.csv` or `.pkl` file.
+- **Metric to select best extraction/selection method with**: Select the metric for evaluating feature extraction and selection from the dropdown.

+### Classifiers and Regressors Section
+- **Classifiers and regressors**: Enable or disable this module using the checkbox.
+- **Select a suitable metric**: From the dropdown, choose the metric for adaptation, incremental learning, or evaluation.
+- **Load trained models file/s**: Use the 'Browse' button to upload pre-trained model files.
+- **Perform end-to-end model adaptation**: Check this option to adapt your model throughout the entire process.
+- **Load previous adapted data (.pkl)**: Upload previously adapted data if available.
+- **Train**: Tick this checkbox to train a new model.
+- **Batch Incremental Learning (i.e., Partial Fit)**: Select data for batch incremental learning.
+- **Predict**: Enable the prediction feature.
+- **Evaluation**: Provides information on the model evaluation process.
+- **Save models**: Decide whether to save the trained models using the dropdown.

+These features are part of the AdaptoML-UX interface, designed to facilitate an interactive and user-friendly experience for machine learning model development.

 ## Code Structure
 - `MainGUI.py`: Core file for the application's graphical interface.
 - `ComputeOutput.py`: Manages the computation and processing of models.